-Did you know that you can get free business advice?
+Did you know that you can get free business mentorship and advice?

 Many communities have economic development organizations to help local businesses start and expand.
 You can find Small Business Development Centers (a program of the United States Small Business Administration (SBA)) across the United States.
 Find an SBDC near you.

 You can also check with your local chamber of commerce for guidance on available resources.